 Discuss Your Claims for Damaged Property with a Domestic Relations Attorney

 Whether you are a victim of domestic violence or crimes involving a domestic relationship or have been accused of domestic violence or a crime, attorney Jennifer Horwitz has over 25 years of experience protecting her client’s interests on both sides of a domestic issue.
-In the Seattle or King County, Washington area, contact Jennifer Horwitz Law to discuss your case and assess your rights.
+Contact Jennifer Horwitz Law to discuss your case and assess your rights.
+Jennifer Horwitz is located in Seattle, WA, and also serves the areas in and around King County, Issaquah, Sammamish, and Bellevue.